Get

 4. Plastic Can Carry Lingering Scents and Tastes

-If the straws in your home are plastic, there is a good chance that the straw has absorbed the scent or taste of any drink it has been in.
-This may be difficult or impossible for humans to sense, but picking up the traces of your drink on the straw is easy for your cat.
-If you drink something through the straw that your cat finds enticing or curious, he may be eager to check out the straw because of that.
+If the straws in your home are plastic, there is a good chance that they have absorbed the scent of a drink they have been in.
+This may be difficult or impossible for humans to sense, but picking up the traces of your drink on the straw may be easy for your cat.

 5. Your Cat May Have Dental Issues